linode/py-metadata/README.md

 ### Manual End-to-End Testing

-End-to-end tests can also be manually run using the `make e2e-local` target.
+End-to-end tests can also be manually run using the `make int-test-local` target.
 This test suite is expected to run from within a Linode instance and will likely fail in other environments.